TerableCoder/TerableFishing/README.md

 !ef discard - Toggles discarding fish filets when reaching 10k.

-!ef discard XXXX - Set the amount of fish filets to discard.
+!ef discard (amount) - Set the amount of fish filets to discard.

 !ef salad - Toggles auto reuse of fish salad when the buff is gone (Have to use the first one manually.
 It will refresh after it's if you're fishing.)